kitty-panics/virgo/README.md

 Features:
 - resource friendly, exe is <10kb on disk and uses <1mb memory while running
 - 9 virtual desktops (more if you change a constant and recompile the code)
-- shows only a tray icon with the number of the desktop you are on

 Hotkeys: